Bananz0/GalaxyBookEnabler/README.md

 Please read this readme carefully to understand the script's purpose and usage.
 Note that Quick Share functionality may depend on your Wi-Fi card, and results may vary.

+## Disclaimer

+The PowerShell script is designed to run on PowerShell 7.
+To ensure compatibility, consider installing it using either `winget install Microsoft.PowerShell` or obtaining it directly from the Microsoft Store.

 ## Installation

 To install the script, follow these steps: